 NOTE!
 If the camera joint is not tight enough for users, please fasten the supplied M5x10.5 standard screw into the hole as shown in Figure 2.

 Configuration

-User Guide .
-22
+System Requirements for Operating the Camera .22

 Accessing the Camera 22

 Setting the Video Resolution 24

 Exporting/Importing Configuration Files 25